SeanHwangG/test/software/backend.md

 ## Server-sent Event

-* client establishes a persistent and long-term connection with the server
+* Client establishes a persistent and long-term connection with the server
-* [+] when real-time traffic from server to client
+* [+] When real-time traffic from server to client
-* [+] when server is generating data in a loop and will be sending multiple events to the client
+* [+] When server is generating data in a loop and will be sending multiple events to the client

 ## SOAP